 When I met Sachiho in 2002 through Seawest Studio, where we had each recorded a CD, I participated in creating a memorial for Donto at the largest Buddhist temple in Hilo, and I coordinated a tour afterwards for Amana on the Big Island, to defray some of the expense of the memorial.
 That was the important third year memorial.
 Now, here I am again, just in time for the important seventh year memorial.

 Hiromi Kondo, the third member of Amana, came down to meet us at Donto-in.
 The Matsui family, visiting from their forest home at Aso Mountain on Kiushu Island, and staying at Donto-in, greeted us as well.
 They, too, will participate in the two festivals that the Amana team is organizing the following weekend.

 Sachiho places our small gifts upon the altar to Donto in the main room.
 The wave shaped cross piece below the altar recalls Donto’s famous song Nami (wave).
-The altar includes a Tibetan bell, a Shinto paper prayer, a statue of the merciful goddess Kwan Yin, a Thanka of White Tara, a bowl gong and a crystal ball.
+The altar includes a Tibetan bell, a Shinto paper prayer, a statue of the merciful goddess Kannon (Kuan Yin), a Thanka of White Tara, a bowl gong and a crystal ball.

 The ceiling of the greatroom with its skylight, a perfect mandala.
 Below the floor, directly below the skylight, the family buried a meteor in the foundation, truly a fitting memorial for a rock star.

 Through the elegant double front door, a view of Ou Island and the ocean.
 Above the door, Tibetan temple hangings and a Native American dream catcher.